mosjoreland/rando-password-gen/README.md

 * I created prompts that ask what the user would like their password to contain
 * I created separate arrays for the character sets
 * I then created a function to generate the password based off of the users input, using if statements that operate when the user confirms a certain prompt.
 With a for loop to generate the password using the if statements above it.
 * I also added while loop that checks if the user input a number, if the length is less than 8, and if it is greater than 128.
-If any of them are false it will prompt the user to enter a valid password length.
+If any of them are false it will prompt the user to enter a valid password length and will return a blank value until they do so.
+* I added another while loop to check if the user has selected any characters.
+If they have not it will prompt them to select at least on character and return a blank value until they do so.